History of cricket in the United States: Game-play format

 Additionally, the league used a "designated hitter" rule, in which teams consist of 12 players, 11 of whom field and 1 of whom bat.
 This was similar to such rules existing in some domestic List A cricket competitions.
 All of these changes were designed to shorten the game and produce more aggressive batting, which the league administrators believed would help make the sport more appealing to the U.S. public.

 The league counted on participation from first-class players from all the major countries, but the Indian board barred its players from participating.

 Each team was allowed a limited roster of global players from professional cricket teams outside the U.S. The ICC, however, ruled that because Pro Cricket was not organised by the USACA, contracted players from ICC Test nations could not be released from their contracts to play in Pro Cricket matches.
-However, several notable players without contracts, such as Ajay Jadeja, Daren Ganga, Mervyn Dillon, and Rahul Sanghvi took part in the competition.
+However, several notable players without contracts, such as Ajay Jadeja, Daren Ganga, Mervyn Dillon, Colin Miller and Rahul Sanghvi took part in the competition.
 Also featured was 51-year old Larry Gomes, as well as a few Zimbabwean exiles such as Craig Wishart.
 The 15–20 international players who did turn out were rotated among the teams to improve gate attractability.

 Although cricket had a strong following in the U.S. up to the mid-19th century, its popularity dwindled with the rise of baseball, and it remained an almost unknown sport throughout the 20th century.
 The U.S. was one of the first nations to become an associate member of the ICC in 1965, but growth of the game there languished until the late 1990s, when the ICC focused development efforts on the country.
 Progress has since been slow but steady, and many hoped that Pro Cricket would prove to be a turning point in the popularity of the sport in the U.S.

-2004 Season
+2004 season

 The league consisted of eight teams in two divisions.
 The East division, known as "The Covers" and the West, known as "The Mid Wickets", are listed with their home grounds: